stuti2403/Motor-Imagery-Classification-from-time-domain-low-frequency-EEG-signals/README.md

 Contributions to this project are welcome!
 Please refer to the CONTRIBUTING.md file for guidelines on how to contribute.

-## License

-This project is licensed under the [INSERT LICENSE NAME] License - see the LICENSE.md file for details.

----

-Ensure to replace placeholders such as "[INSERT LICENSE NAME]" with the appropriate license name used in your project.
-Additionally, link relevant sections to corresponding files or directories within your repository.
-This README provides a comprehensive overview of the project structure, methodologies, and outcomes, enabling users and contributors to understand and engage with the research work effectively.
 ## :warning: Framework used

 - [Python](https://www.python.org/)